Terralego/django-template-engines/README.md

 ## Description

-Additional template engines for Django (ODT for now).
+Additional template engines for Django.

 ## How to use a specific template backend